-Warm long sleeved tops may be worn – blue or black and plain
+Warm long sleeved tops/track suit.
+These must be blue or black and plain

 For safety reasons, training shoes are not allowed for indoor activities but may be worn for outdoor games activities.

-All children must join in PE lessons.
+All children must join in PE lessons as it is part of the compulsory curriculum.
 Please ensure that they have kit in school for every lesson.

 Tracksuit bottoms with a school polo shirt and jumper with plain black trainers can be worn on these days.

 No compensation can be made for anything which is lost, stolen or damaged.
 Parents are advised that children should not bring toys, games, mobile phones or large sums of money into school.
 It is essential that all clothing is clearly named.
-There is a lost property area in school, which parents have access to via the school office.
+There is a lost property in each year group, which parents have access to when collecting their child.

 At Queen Victoria Primary School, we offer practical help and emotional support to families experiencing short or long-term difficulties.
 We aim to make a positive impact on the lives of children, young people and their families.
 We aim to provide 1:1 help during school hours with children and young people to build confidence and self-esteem, establish routines and tackle behavioural issues.
 By improving children’s emotional health and well-being, parents and carers are empowered to feel confident in their parenting.